 3. Start college applications

 Individual colleges don’t usually update their applications until August 1, says Harberson, but teens can start working on supplemental essays or tackling a writing prompt from the Common App.
 Even though applications don’t open until August 1, the Common App writing prompts are available online, and they will remain the same for 2020-2021 applications.
-Spending some time thinking about the topic and how to start a college essay will pay off, says Brown.
+Doing some summer college prep by spending some time thinking about the topic and how to start a college essay will pay off, says Brown.
 “I want to know you better after reading the essay, so make sure your voice shines through,” he says.
 Your teen can create an account at commonapp.org any time and add to it as they go through the process.

 While it’s impossible to know right now whether colleges will be able to host visitors this summer, it’s likely they will offer special sessions for prospective students as soon as they are able to do so.
 For now, the best way to get the vibe for a particular college is to take a virtual tour, which you can either find on the college’s website or on YouTube.
 Doing a virtual tour now may help your student decide which ones they want to visit in person when the time comes.